brianmuturi2/Graphic-design-portfolio/readme.md

 The following are the features implemented in the application.

+* Image gallery
-* Sass variables & imports
+* Authentication & authorization
-* Media queries
-* Scss
+* Admin dashboard
-* CSS Grid layout
-* Sprite svg image
+* Mysql database for crud operations

 <p align="right">(<a href="#top">back to top</a>)</p>